raionas/Micro-Projects/README.md

 ##### (2) MicroProject-NBA-In-Game-Statistics.ipynb

 About: Analysed In-Game Statistics for an NBA dataset such as Free-throws and how they correlate to each Player's shooting accuracy and what does it translates to have a high free-throw accuracy against a large number of free-throw attemps.

-#### Description:
-Programming In Python For Data Analytics And Data Science.
-Learn Statistical Analysis, Data Mining And Visualization All are compiled thru jupyter notebooks.

 #### Source: